md861/ElliFEM/README.md

  A short summary of some files (which are usually modified the most) is presented here.
  * *dat* - This is the "su2" format mesh file supplied by the user, generated from Gmsh.
 The file should be named as "dat" to be read by the solver.
  * *femSolver.f90* - The main code that coordinates the subroutines and functions.
 This is where you could change some numerical parameters e.g.
-    * the wavenumber and angular frequency of the problem,
+    * the wavenumber of the problem (if solving for Helmholtz),
-    * number of integration points to be used,
+    * number of integration points to be used, etc.
-    * step size in time for finite differences,
-    * total number of timesteps,
-    * number of plots to be stored, etc.
  * *pellib_Hlmhltz.f90* - This file allows to specify the boundary sources as well as any sources (`FZ`) inside the domain.
- * *pellib_DIC.f90* - Modify this file to specify initial conditions.
  * *ln_norm.f90* and *proslib.f90* - These two files are used to specify the analytical solution (if available) for the computation of normed errors and plotting of analytical values over mesh, respectively.

 ## Usage: